hashgraph/hedera-forking/README.md

 > The `--no-storage-caching` flag disables the JSON-RPC calls cache,
 > which is important to make sure the `json-rpc-mock.js` is reached in each JSON-RPC call.
 > See <https://book.getfoundry.sh/reference/forge/forge-test#description> for more information.

-### `HtsSystemContract` Solidity tests + Relay for storage emulation (with forking)

-These tests are the same of the section above, but instead of using the `json-rpc-mock.js` it uses the Relay with `hedera-forking` enabled pointing to `testnet`.

-## Internals

-For detailed information on how this project works, see [Internals](./INTERNALS.md).

 ## Support